What Is a Panic Disorder with Agoraphobia?

-- feeling that your body and/or the environment is not real
+- feeling that your body or the environment is not real

 - rarely leaving home

 The symptoms of panic disorder with agoraphobia can be similar to those of other conditions.
 Therefore, correctly diagnosing a panic disorder can take time.
 The first step is to visit your doctor.
-He or she will perform a thorough physical and psychological evaluation to rule out other conditions that have some of the same symptoms as panic disorders.
-These conditions could include a heart problem, hormone imbalance, or substance abuse.
+They will perform a thorough physical and psychological evaluation to rule out other conditions that have some of the same symptoms as panic disorders.
+These conditions could include:

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), you must meet three criteria for a diagnosis of panic disorder (Mayo Clinic, 2012):
+The Mayo Clinic makes the point that not everyone who has panic attacks has a panic disorder.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), you must meet three criteria for a diagnosis of panic disorder:

-- at least one attack has been followed by a month or more of worrying about having another attack
+- you have spent at least a month worrying about having another panic attack

 - your panic attacks are not caused by alcohol or drugs, another illness, or another psychological disorder